 Can the US Still Promote Democracy in the MENA Region?

-Panelists will discuss the current state of American Exceptionalism and the Global Democracy Promotion Project, and their implications for US and global security, MENA foreign policy, and regional development.
+Panelists discuss the current state of American Exceptionalism and the Global Democracy Promotion Project, and their implications for US and global security, MENA foreign policy, and regional development.

 Wednesday, May 19, 20218:00 AM (Pacific Time)